queueit/KnownUser.V3.ASPNETCORE/README.md

 The KnownUser validation must be done on *all requests except requests for static and cached pages, resources like images, css files and ...*.
 So, if you add the KnownUser validation logic to a central place like in Startup.cs, then be sure that the Triggers only fire on page requests (including ajax requests) and not on e.g. image.

+This example is using the *[IntegrationConfigProvider](https://github.com/queueit/KnownUser.V3.ASPNETCORE/blob/master/Documentation/IntegrationConfigProvider.cs)* to download the queue configuration.
+The provider is an example of how the download and caching of the configuration can be done.
+This is just an example, but if you make your own downloader, please cache the result for 5 - 10 minutes to limit number of download requests. **You should NEVER download the configuration as part of the request handling**.

 The following method is all that is needed to validate that a user has been through the queue:

 *Startup.cs*